IoT in manufacturing:

 Embedded systems

-Embedded systems are single-purpose computing devices that can significantly enhance production efficiency by handling day-to-day tasks on their own.
+Embedded systems are single-purpose computing devices that can significantly enhance production efficiency by handling rule-based day-to-day tasks on their own.
 A machine vision system responsible for quality control is a common example of an embedded system in the manufacturing context.

 Human-machine interfaces